AdobeDocs/workfront.en/help/quicksilver/wf-api/doc-wbhks-api/get-metadata-file-folder.md

  <tbody>
   <tr>
    <td>id</td>
    <td> <p>The ID of file or folder, as referenced by the webhook provider.
-This is different than Adobe Workfront’s document ID.
-To get the metadata of the root directory, use the value ‘/’.</p> <p>Note: The maximum length for the ID is 255 characters.</p> </td>
+This is different than Adobe Workfront's document ID.
+To get the metadata of the root directory, use the value ‘/'.</p> <p>Note: The maximum length for the ID is 255 characters.</p> </td>
   </tr>
  </tbody>
 </table>